Interview with Functional Movement Specialist Katherine Dowdney

 Tina spoke with me on Thursday, August 20, about her experience at the hearing.
 She describes the day's emotional highlights, in particular the presentations of Drs Ken Liegner and Steven Phillips.
 She also talks about her faith in the IDSA panel, who, in a matter of months, will be deciding whether or not to recommend changing the standard Lyme protocol.

-I invite you to listen to our conversation by clicking on the podcast link.
+I invite you to listen to our conversation by joining.

 Interview with the extraordinary Dr Jones